 Think about your current and future health care needs when deciding which benefits you want because you might not be able to switch Medigap policies later.
 Decide which benefits you need, and select the Medigap policy that will work best for you.
-The information on pages 15 - 16 provides an overview of each Medigap plan's benefits.
+Review the information on pages 15 - 16 for an overview of each Medigap plan's benefits.